nickwells/nickwells.github.io/WorkingTogether.md

 ## tools
 ### mkdoc
-The `mkdoc` tool assumes that a binary has been built using the param package (`github.com/nickwells/param.mod/v5/param`).
+The `mkdoc` tool assumes that a program is using the param package (`github.com/nickwells/param.mod/v5/param`).
 It will build an instance of the binary for the directory it is running in (which must contain a main package) and then run the program passing parameters `-help-format markdown` and